 There are 12 inscriptions left by Xerxes, some of which are as follows:

 • The Xerxes inscription in Persepolis is written in ancient Persian, Elamite, and Akkadian languages.
 The ancient Persian text of the book has 20 lines.
-It includes the praise of Ahura Mazda (God), the introduction of King Xerxes, the description of the vestibule building in Persepolis and other buildings, and again prayer to Ahura Mazda.
+It includes the praise of Ahura Mazda (God), the introduction of King Xerxes of Persia, the description of the vestibule building in Persepolis and other buildings, and again prayer to Ahura Mazda.

 • The second inscription of Xerxes king in Persepolis, known as the "b" inscription, is written in ancient Persian and has 30 lines.
-This inscription also includes the praise of Ahura Mazda, the introduction of King Xerxes, the description of a building in Persepolis and other buildings, and prayer to Ahura Mazda at the end.
+This inscription also includes praise of Ahura Mazda, an introduction to King Xerxes, a description of a building in Persepolis and other Iranian architectural masterpieces, and a prayer to Ahura Mazda at the end.

 • Six other inscriptions of Xerxes I have remained in Persepolis; some are bilingual, and some are trilingual.

-• Alvand inscription in Susa was written in ancient Persian, Akkadian, and Elamite languages.
-The ancient Persian text of the inscription contains 20 lines and is located on the right side of the inscription of Darius in Alvand.
+• The Alvand inscription in Susa was written in ancient Persian, Akkadian, and Elamite languages.
+The ancient Persian text contains 20 lines and is located on the right side of the inscription of Darius in Alvand.

-• The Hamadan inscription is another of Xerxes I, engraved on a silver cup in Hamadan.
+• The Hamadan inscription is another of Xerxes I's inscriptions engraved on a silver cup in Hamadan.
 This inscription is written in the ancient Persian language.
-This cup was in the house of the King.
+The cup was in the house of the King.

-• The inscription of Persepolis is written in two languages, ancient Persian and Akkadian, and the ancient Persian text of the inscription has 11 lines.
-The inscription includes the praise of Ahuramazda, the king's introduction, and the description of the construction that Xerxes started and Ardashir finished.
+• The inscription of Persepolis is written in two languages: ancient Persian and Akkadian.
+The ancient Persian text has 11 lines.
+The inscription includes praise of Ahuramazda, the king's introduction, and a description of the construction that King Xerxes of Persia started and Ardashir finished.

 Xerxes Inscriptions